 Reimbursed Expenditures, the third largest revenue stream for the Authority, consists of reimbursements for Preventive Maintenance, Fuel Tax, and grant-funded Labor and Material costs.
-The goal is to keep reimbursed expenditures under \$25 million, with a stretch goal of \$20 million, enabling more funds to be available for capital projects.
+The goal is to keep reimbursed expenditures under \$25 million, with a stretch goal of \$20 million, enabling more funds to be available for capital projects and maintaining a state of good repair on all assets.

-Because of the inconsistency in the Sales & Use Tax collections, and the fact that Northeast Ohio has not fully recovered from the recessions in 2001 and 2009, the 2015 through 2017 projections for the top three revenue streams are very conservative.
+Because of the inconsistency in the Sales & Use Tax and Passenger Fare revenue collections, and the fact that Northeast Ohio has not fully recovered from the recessions in 2001 and 2009, the 2016 through 2018 projections for the top three revenue streams are very conservative.